Vladimír Nedvěd: Early life

 For his education he attended Kyjov High School before joining the Czech Air Force in October 1936.
 At the military academy he trained as a navigator and graduated in 1938 with the rank of flight lieutenant.

 Wartime service

 German invasion and escape

 With the invasion of Czechoslovakia by Nazi Germany in 1939, Nedvěd escaped to the west.
-With out identity papers he travelled by foot and train to Lebanon where he boarded a ship for France, which he reached in early 1940.
+Without identity papers he travelled by foot and train to Lebanon where he boarded a ship for France, which he reached in early 1940.
 However, the German invasion of France saw him needing to escape once more, this time to the United Kingdom in June 1940.